db47h/go-decnumber/README.md

 	number.FromString("1243", pool.Context)

 Note the use of `pool.Context` on the last statement.

-The provided `dec.Pool` implementation is not thread safe and is only provided as a lightweight alternative to sync.Pool.

 If an application needs to change its arithmetic precision on the fly, any NumberPool built on top of the affected Context's will need to be discarded and recreated along with the Context.
 This will